Markdown

 The alerts will be displayed as shown in the screenshot below:

-To add emoji shortcodes into your Markdown, use the following syntax:
+To add them into your Markdown, use the correct shortcode, like this example:

-The emoji shortcode in the sentence will be displayed as shown below:
+The emoji shortcodes in the example above will be displayed as shown below:

 This will only work with the ---